ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/routing.md

 ## SSR

-Greenwood supports the intermingling of static pages like HTML and markdown with dynamic pages.
+Greenwood supports the intermingling of static pages with dynamic pages.
 Taking the example above, if we wanted a server rendered route, like a "Products" page, we can simply create a JavaScript file following the same naming convention.

 ```shell
 src/